wmholla69/KillBrute/README.md

 [2] Exit

+[3] Update script

-Option:(choose 1 to start attack or 2 to Exit)
+Option:(choose 1 to start attack or 2 to Exit or 3 to update script)

 Enter Worldlist:(create yourself or download from here:https://www.mediafire.com/download/kvj64bc81s7weqb)